puneetkg/puneetkg.github.io/_posts/2022-01-11-stop_comparing.md

 ---

 '3 Idiots' had this famous dialogue that Indians related so much
->""Dost fail ho jaye toh dukh hota hai, lekin dost first aa jaye toh zyada dukh hota hai..." "
+>"Dost fail ho jaye toh dukh hota hai, lekin dost first aa jaye toh zyada dukh hota hai..."

 I have been happy with the progress that i have seen over the time.
 This one day i met a school friend after a very long time.
 We started discussing life, work and we both were trying to nudge towards the one question that everyone wants to know when they meet a friend.
 "Are you happy?" - No